fredlef/comfyui_projects/README.md

 ---

-### 🎨 Workflow: Nano Banana
+### 🎨 Workflow: Nano Banana (An API is required)
 - **Nano Banana Iterative-Base.json**
   Allows the user to create an image using Gemini-2.5 Flash-image-preview or Gemini-2.5 Flash.
 Once the initial image is created additional iterations of each succeeding image can be created just be entering a new prompt.
 Setup is included in a Note node in the workflow.
 - **Nano Banana Iterative-Load 5 Images.json**
   Provides for using up to 5 nodes to create an image with Nano Banana.
 The images can they be modified as in the Iterative-Base workflow.
 Basic instructions are provided in Notes nodes in the workflow.
 - **Nano Banana w_Griptape w_Upscaler.json**
   Uses Griptape Nodes as a front end prompt loader to Nano Banana.
 An excellent upscaler by Alex at ComfyUiStudio is included.
 An OpenAPI Key is required.
+- **Nano Banana img2img w_Griptape.json**
+  Uses Griptape Nodes as a front end prompt loader to Nano Banana in support of image to image workflow.
+- **Nano Banana img2img Base.json**
+  Base workflow for image to image with Nano Banana.

+---

 ### Miscellaneous Workflows
 - **LoadImage-w-Metadata.json**
   Simple workflow to read the metadata created by the FSLImageSaverWithMetadataV5 node

+---

 ## Acknowledgements
 - **Thanks to Alex and ComfyuiStudio for allowing me to use his excellent upscaler**
-- **Mycroft Holmes - AKA ChatGPT for excellent assistance and guidance in the creation of Custom Nodes**
+- **Mycroft Holmes - AKA ChatGPT for assistance and guidance in the creation of Custom Nodes**

+---

 ## Author